DanFable/sessions-privacy/index.md

 We will retain your Personal Information only for as long as is necessary for the purposes set out in this Privacy Policy.

-*   **Account Information & User-Generated Content:** We will retain your account information and associated user-generated content stored in Firebase for as long as your account is active.
+*   **Account Information & User-Generated Content:** We will retain your account information and associated user-generated content (such as your song projects) stored in Firebase for as long as your account is active.
 If your account becomes inactive, we will retain this data for a period of **5 years** from the last date of activity, after which it may be deleted.
+You may also be able to delete specific content or your account through the app's functionality, subject to our data deletion processes.
 *   **Data Processed by AI Services:** Inputs sent to the DeepSeek API may be retained by DeepSeek according to their data retention policies for service improvement and model training.
 Please refer to DeepSeek's Privacy Policy for details.
+*   **Anonymized/Aggregated Data for Improvement:** Data that has been anonymized or aggregated, such that it can no longer be reasonably used to identify an individual, may be retained indefinitely by us for research, analytics, service improvement, and development purposes.
+This includes data derived from your song projects and other user-generated content after it has been processed to remove personal identifiers.

 ## 6. Your Rights and Choices